Let's Make a Deal: Broadcast history

+However, Brockman and ABC president Silverman were not interested in seeing an aging show like Let's Make a Deal stand in the way of his plans for a more youthful image for ABC's daytime lineup, so he resolved to cancel the daytime series outright.
+On July 9, 1976, the show came to an end on daytime, on July 12, Hot Seat (a Heatter-Quigley series) took over the timeslot, but it did not last long as Deal had and the more successful Family Feud took over the 1:30 slot once owned for the past few years by Deal.
+The daytime run intended to come back with a new host, but never happened.
+The nighttime show continued in syndication, moved production to Las Vegas Hilton, but this too ended on May 21, 1977, and Hall moved on to host a short-lived NBC game It's Anybody Guess, but did not last long.

 A revival of the series based in Hall's native Canada was launched in 1980 and aired in syndication on American and Canadian stations for one season.
 This series was produced by Catalena Productions and distributed in America by Rhodes Productions, Catalena's partner company; Catalena was forced into bankruptcy by an unpaid Monty Hall in August 1981.
 In the fall of 1984, the series returned for a third run in syndication as The All-New Let's Make a Deal.
 Running for two seasons until 1986, this series was distributed by Telepictures.

 NBC revived Let's Make a Deal twice in 13 years.
 The first was a daytime series in 1990 that was the first to not be produced or hosted by Monty Hall.
 Instead, the show was a production of Ron Greenberg and Dick Clark, and featured Bob Hilton (best known for announcing other game shows) as host (although Hall would eventually return as guest host after Hilton's dismissal).

 A primetime edition was launched in 2003 but drew poor ratings and was canceled after three of its intended five episodes had aired.
 This version had reporter Billy Bush as host, and had a significantly larger budget.

 A partial remake called Big Deal, hosted by Mark DeCarlo, was broadcast on Fox in 1996.
 In 1998 and 1999, Buena Vista Television (now Disney–ABC Domestic Television) was in talks with Stone-Stanley (the producers of Big Deal) to create a revival hosted by Gordon Elliott, but it was never picked up.
 The show was one of several used as part of the summer series Gameshow Marathon on CBS in 2006, hosted by Ricki Lake.